Who are the hostages freed by Hamas as part of the ceasefire in Gaza?

 Or Levy was pulled out by the militants from a bomb shelter near the Nova music festival in southern Israel.
 His wife, Einav Levy, was killed during the attack.
 Their son Almog, now 3, has been in the care of relatives since the assault.

-Levy was kidnapped alongside American-Israeli Hersh Goldberg-Polin as well as two other hostages — Eliya Cohen and Alon Ohel.
+Levy was taken captive alongside American-Israeli Hersh Goldberg-Polin as well as two other hostages — Eliya Cohen and Alon Ohel.
 Goldberg-Polin, whose parents staged a high-profile campaign for his release, was killed in Hamas captivity.

 Yarden Bibas, 35